jtkline1205/casino/README.md

 A collection of games of skill and chance.

 This project uses Java.
+The goal is to migrate this project to casino-games, which will be browser-based.

 ## Blackjack
 Blackjack is a card game played in many casinos around the world.
 The player's goal in Blackjack is to "beat the dealer".
 To beat the dealer, the player must either: